Prayer Fuel

 “And Peter directed his gaze at him, as did John, and said, “Look at us.”
 And he fixed his attention on them, expecting to receive something from them.
 But Peter said, “I have no silver and gold, but what I do have I give to you.
 In the name of Jesus Christ of Nazareth, rise up and walk.”
 And he took him by the right hand and raised him up, and immediately his feet and ankles were made strong.”

-Lord, we pray for the continuation of the work you began through the early church today in this land and among this people.
-Just as this healing led to Peter and John having to publicly proclaim Christ, may miracles today result in the bold testimony to the One who heals.
+Lord, we pray for the continuation of the work you began through the early church today in Tunisia and among Tunisians.
+Just as this healing led to Peter and John publicly proclaiming Christ, may miracles today result in the bold testimony to the One who heals.
 May Christ be treasured and revered among the people of this place.

 Praying as a group?